Fuck School: David Bowie Taught Me Everything I Needed to Know About Identity, Acceptance, and Art

 He challenged us to challenge ourselves.
 His proclamations on bisexuality and blurring of gender forced us to look at our own prejudices.
 Today, that might seem like a given, but as a pubescent teenager in the 1970s this open minded, accepting position was utterly radical and fearless.
 I learned to not judge a book by its cover and not to be afraid of difference.
 He enabled many of us to adopt quite sophisticated attitudes to identity at a stupidly young age.
 To adults looking down at us, this was a dangerous ideology in a Britain clinging to values that dated back to Victorian times.
 Many men had only just got over the thought of women working, and now they had to deal with homosexuality, gender bending and fluid identities?
 Bowie’s sheer existence highlighted the canyon ahead we had become of our parents’ generation.

-When, over the course of late 70s, a couple of my friends came out to me, I wasn’t shocked or scared.
+When, over the course of late-70s, a couple of my friends came out to me, I wasn’t shocked or scared.
 My feeling was simple acceptance.
 One of them had had to plaster the walls of his bedroom with pictures of naked women just to stop his brother and father from bullying him.
-I realised that acceptance is as straight-forward as I thought.
+I realized that acceptance is as straight-forward as I thought.
 I thank Bowie for this tolerance.

 He was my teacher.
 I became music-obsessed, searching out every band that Bowie talked about, and every artist that had been inspired by him.
 From Iggy to Human League and Lou Reed to The Associates, I scoured record shops and immersed myself in the radio.